7 ways to reduce your tax liability

 So, with the above in mind, here are our top tips on how to help reduce your tax liability.

-1. Contribute more to your pension plans
+1. Contribute more to your retirement plans

 The amount of income tax you pay is based on your gross income, and the simplest way to reduce your gross income is to optimize your pension contributions.